Sarah has some spring advice for spotting cat fleas

 Spring not only brings warmer temperatures and beautiful bulbs, it can also bring a number of unwanted guests.
-Checking for fleas is all part of owning a cat, advises head nurse, Catherine Scott.
+Checking for fleas is all part of owning a cat, advises head nurse, Sarah Berry.

 Fleas are tiny, blood-sucking parasites that jump onto cats and other pets.
 They feast on your pet’s blood, excrete and mate, and then the females lay eggs at an alarming rate.
 The eggs aren’t sticky so they often fall off and spread throughout the home.

 The best protection against fleas is regular vet-recommended flea treatments, which you can get from our 28 Clarendon Street practice.
 You should also keep an eye out for any signs of fleas and act quickly if you suspect your cat has an infestation.

 - Tiny (2-3mm) dark brown, almost black, oval-shaped with legs – they turn lighter brown the more blood they ingest.

 - If they’re big enough, you might see fleas jumping on/off your cat, or you.

 - Fleas excrete the blood they ingest, leaving ‘flea dirt’ behind.

 - They can carry diseases and will irritate your cat, other pets, and humans.

 How to check your cat for fleas & flea dirt

 Signs that your cat might have fleas include: